-- Participants must abstain from all food and drink (except water) at least 4 hours prior to any safety laboratory evaluations. - Following an overnight fast of at least 10 hours, a high-fat (approximately 50% of total caloric content of the meal), high-calorie (approximately 800 to 1000 calories) breakfast will be provided prior to bosutinib dosing on Day 1 of each period.
-Participants should begin breakfast approximately 30 minutes prior to bosutinib administration which should be completely consumed within 20 minutes.
-Bosutinib will be administered approximately 30 minutes after starting the breakfast.
-There will be no restrictions on intake of water prior to and after dosing. - Lunch will be provided approximately 4 hours after bosutinib dosing on Day 1 of each period. - Dinner will be provided approximately 9 to 10 hours after bosutinib dosing on Day 1 of each period . - An evening snack may be permitted. - Participants will refrain from consuming red wine, grapefruit, or grapefruit-related citrus fruits (eg, Seville oranges, pomelos, fruit juices) from 7 days prior to the first dose of study intervention until collection of the final PK blood sample in each period. - With the exception of the high-fat/high-calorie meal administered prior to dosing on Day 1 of each period, while participants are confined to the CRU, their total daily nutritional composition should be approximately 55% carbohydrate, 30% fat, and 15% protein.
+- Participants must abstain from all food and drink (except water) at least 4 hours prior to any safety laboratory evaluations. - For Treatments A and B, following an overnight fast of at least 10 hours, a high-fat (approximately 50% of total caloric content of the meal), high-calorie (approximately 800 to 1000 calories) breakfast will be provided 30 minutes prior to bosutinib dosing on Day 1.
+This test meal should derive approximately 150, 250, and 500-600 calories from protein, carbohydrate, and fat, respectively.
+Participants should consume breakfast completely within 20 minutes, and bosutinib administered 10 minutes after.
+There will be no restrictions on intake of water prior to and after dosing. - For Treatment C, following an overnight fast of at least 10 hours, participants will continue to fast until administration of bosutinib.
+Water will be permitted until 1 hour prior to bosutinib administration and may be consumed without restriction beginning 1 hour after bosutinib dosing on Day 1. - Lunch will be provided approximately 4 hours after dosing on Day 1 of each period. - Dinner will be provided approximately 9 to 10 hours after dosing on Day 1 of each period. - An evening snack may be permitted. - Participants will refrain from consuming red wine, grapefruit, or grapefruit-related citrus fruits (eg, Seville oranges, pomelos, fruit juices) from 7 days prior to the first dose of study intervention until collection of the final PK blood sample in each period. - With the exception of the high-fat/high-calorie meal administered prior to dosing on Day 1 of each period for Treatments A and B, while participants are confined, their total daily nutritional composition should be approximately 55% carbohydrate, 30% fat, and 15% protein.
 The daily caloric intake per participant should not exceed approximately 3200 kcal.